 Radiological Society Of North America

 New Residents: Again, no money for online subscription means go for it!
 I find this society to have the best resources for education.
 Specifically, residents get access to Radiographics.
-This is a great education tool for learning radiology.
+This society is a great education tool for learning radiology.
 Plus, you get free access to the RSNA meeting if you choose to go.
 Why not join?

 American Medical Association